 LONDON BROWN ALE: Original gravity of 35-40 giving an alcohol level of 3.5-4%.
 Colour may vary from light to dark brown.
 The bouquet is malty backed by caramel.
 The beer should be sweet on the palate giving a smooth blend of malt and caramel with a low hop flavour.
 NEWCASTLE BROWN ALE: The O.G. of 45-50 is reflected in an alcohol level of 4.5-5.0%.
 The colour should be a light reddish brown and the bouquet a blend of caramel and hop.
-The flavour should be full-bodied blend of caramelised malt with medium bitterness and noticeable sweetness.
+The flavour should be full-bodied blend of caramelised malt with medium bitterness and noticeable sweetness warming alcohol present.
+Hop bitterness - smooth and complementary.
+Medium to full body.
+Warming mouthfeel from alcohol.
+A dark, rich, malty, moderately strong ale.